 How much do you know about government home loans?
 First, when we say that, what we really mean is that the loan is backed by the full faith and credit of the federal government.
 If you default on the government home loan, the US government reimburses the lender for most of the loan balance.
+The truth is that federal home loans are very important to the American economy and a useful tool to stimulate home-ownership.

 Government-backed home loans are popular because the government guarantee of the loan makes lenders more flexible about issuing credit to people with lower credit scores and incomes.

 Government mortgage loans help to encourage the housing market because it increases the availability of credit to millions more Americans.
-Not everyone has the financial ability to get a conventional mortgage with a 20% down payment and high credit score.
+Not everyone has the financial ability to get a conventional loan with a 20% down payment and high credit score.

 If you are considering a government home financing to buy a house, use this guide on the various options to help you make a decision about which loan to use.

-The Major Types of Government-Backed Home Loans
+The Major Types of Government-Backed Home Loans Ensuring Affordable Housing in 2018

+Learn about the new credit score requirements for FHA, USDA and VA home loans for this year.
 There are three basic types of home loans that are guaranteed by the federal government:

 The Federal Housing Administration insures FHA mortgages under the most popular government home financing in America.
 According to some estimates, 40% of home loans in the US are FHA-insured loans.
 This government loan program is guaranteed by the Federal Housing Administration.
 Lenders who are approved to provide FHA insured mortgages have the ability to give credit to people who may not otherwise qualify for a home loan.
 Some of the major benefits of this government home loan program include: